cjpdee/reddit-oop-modular/README.txt

-A project to practise object-oriented and modular apps.
-Clones the basic functionality of reddit on the client side, adding posts etc.
+A project to practise object-oriented, modular apps and further my knowledge of node.js & MySQL.
+Clones the basic functionality of reddit, adding posts etc.